 Make no mistake, dear reader: There is a veritable coven of witchcraft books and occult books waiting to cast a spell on you.
 From engrossing historical texts that examine occult practices through the ages and practical guides to performing modern-day witchcraft to helpful titles that show you how to achieve self-empowerment through ritual practice, the number of bewitching options out there stretches across the moonlit night.

-But as we head into the season of Samhain, the question arises: Which witchcraft book is the right one for you?
+But the question arises: Which witchcraft book is the right one for you?
 As always, we're here to help.
-We assembled a list of our favorite witchcraft books and occult books to help you on your journey, whether you’re hoping to harness your own inner witch or just learn more about sorcerers, necromancers, and pagans throughout history—or contemporary wicca practices today.
+We assembled a list of our favorite witchcraft books and occult books to help you on your journey, whether you’re hoping to harness your own inner witch or just learn more about sorcerers, necromancers, and pagans throughout history—or contemporary Wicca practices today.
 Settle in and get started!

 For those in search of a history of witchcraft and the occult, preferably with a few illustrations…

 Subtitled "A Concise History of the Black Arts and Those Who Dared to Practice Them," this encyclopedic volume by horror author Robert Masello examines a wide array of the occult arts.
 Within its pages, you'll find fascinating dissections of necromancy, astrology, alchemy, and more, "as they have been practiced from ancient Babylon to the present day."
 Weaving together mythology and history, Raising Hell tells the tale not only of the occult arts, but of the people who pioneered, practiced, and perfected these rituals throughout the ages.